tjaz/iOS-rest-swift/README.md

 username
 avatar
 registration date

-* Bonus: order by username
+* Bonus: temporary store users by using CoreData
+* Bonus: add animation notification if user data is 5 min old, enable reload

 4. Show a more detailed screen of the user, when you click on a user item.